Express Emotions with Creativity for Kids | Ways to Calm Your Preschooler

 Blow Painting

-Express Emotions with Creativity through Blow Painting Glob watery paint on one side of the paper.
+Glob watery paint on one side of the paper.
 Give the kid a straw (Check out these awesome reuseable bamboo straws I have!) and have them blow at the paint.
 Encourage them to take a deep breath before blowing and challenge them to get a droplet all the way to the other end of the paper.

 This is great because it promotes deep breathing.
 Also the force of the breath out can really help to release some anger and frustration!